 - Undersheriff/Chief of Correction

 - 3 Assistant Sheriffs

-In addition to the full-time badge staff, the Sheriff's Office has 65 Reserve Deputy Sheriffs.
-To support the entire operation, the Department employs 426 non-sworn, civilian staff.
+In addition to the full-time badge staff, the Sheriff's Office has numerous Reserve Deputy Sheriffs.
+To support the entire operation, the Department employs 572 civilian staff.

 There are several specialized units and teams within the Sheriff's Office.
 These include Canine Unit, Search & Rescue, Dive Team, Traffic/Motorcycles, Off-Road Enforcement Team, Hostage Negotiation Team, SERT (Sheriff's Emergency Response Team), Crowd Control Unit, SORE (Sheriff's Off-Road Enforcement Team), Narcotics Task Force, ERT (Emergency Response Teams), Jail Intelligence Unit, SAFE (Sexual Assault Felony Enforcement) Task Force, REACT (Rapid Enforcement Allied Computer Team) Task Force, CASU (Custodial Alternative Supervision Unit), Parks Boat Patrol, Intelligence/Vice Unit and Bomb Squad.